What Is a Food Handler Card or Certificate? (Plus, How to Get One)

 Before choosing a company, however, you should verify that the card they issue is approved by your state or local health department.

-For example, some states require that the food handler card be ANSI National Accreditation Board (ANAB) accredited.
+For example, most states requiring food handler training require that the food handler card be ANSI–National Accreditation Board (ANAB) accredited.

-FoodSafePal’s food handler training course is approved by most states and health departments since it’s accredited by the ANSI-National Accreditation Board (ANAB).
+FoodSafePal’s food handler training course is approved by most states and health departments since it’s accredited by ANAB.

 Other states like Alaska and Washington, as well as some counties, have their own food handler program and don’t accept food handler cards earned through other programs.